ArteChp/aws-cloudformation-stack-checker/README.md

 $ cdk deploy --app "python3 app.py --stack_name=FailedStackName"
 ```

-Deploy the nested stack:
+Deploy the stack with the nested stack:

 ```
 $ cdk synth --app "python3 app.py --nested_stack_name=FailedNestedStackName"
 ```

-*Both stacks are expected to fail as part of the testing setup.*
+**Both stacks are expected to fail as part of the testing setup.**

 ### Deploy Failing Sample Stacks

-Getting the JSON output of the main task:
+Getting the JSON output of the main stack:

 ```
 $ python3 check_stack.py FailedStackName
 ```

-Getting the JSON output of the nested task:
+Getting the JSON output of the stack with the nested stack:

 ```
 $ python3 check_stack.py FailedNestedStackName